MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 *  WebView2 controls that share the same user data folder must use the same options for [ICoreWebView2Environment](/microsoft-edge/webview2/reference/win32/icorewebview2environment) (Win32) or [CoreWebView2Environment](/dotnet/api/microsoft.web.webview2.core.corewebview2environment) (.NET).
 If not, the WebView2 creation will fail with `HRESULT_FROM_WIN32(ERROR_INVALID_STATE)`.

-To isolate different parts of your application, or when sharing data between WebView2 controls is not needed, you can use different user data folders.
+To isolate different parts of your application, or when sharing data between WebView2 controls isn't needed, you can use different user data folders.
 For example, an application may consist of two WebView2 controls, one for displaying an advertisement and the other for displaying application content.
 You can use different user data folders for each WebView2 control.

 ### Avoid running too many folders at once